12,000

 Research Interests

-Bruce also runs the official International Health Economics Association (iHEA) e-mail discussion list, is on the iHEA Board of Directors and International Scientific Committee, is an active member of health economics organisations worldwide, an invited speaker at many international conferences and to many Government bodies, is a referee for 40 international journals, and has over 150 publications, and is Editor of Health Economics Letters and Associate Editor of The DEA Journal, as well as being on the Editorial Board of The Handbook of Global Health Economics.
+I also run the International Health Economics discussion list, which is also on twitter, was Co-Organiser of the Health Economists' Study Group (HESG), am on the International Scientific Committee, and Chaired the International Health Economics Association Student Prize Committee, am an active member of health economics organisations worldwide, an invited speaker at many international conferences and to many Government bodies, am a referee for 45 international journals, have over 150 publications, and am a Senior Editor of Health Economics and Associate Editor of The DEA Journal.
+I was on the Board of Directors of iHEA from 2011-2017.
+I am an Executive Director of the European Health Economics Association.

 Additional Information

-This is alongside other research interests, administrative responsibilities, and teaching commitments.
-Bruce currently supervises five PhD students.
+Alongside other research interests, administrative responsibilities, and teaching commitments.
+I currently supervises several full time PhD students.

 The Health Economics At Lancaster www site is here: